alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 still evolve towards SOOC-EV as the the technology matures.

 To be clear: I do believe that SOOC-EV should probably be done.
-But I do not believe that it should form a pre-requisite, nor is it necessary to do it "now" and/or to block SOOC until it is done.
-Apart from the reasons above, there is likely still some need for V3 Onion Addresses to mature in deployments for one or two years.
+But I do not believe that it should be a pre-requisite condition for SOOC, nor is it necessary to do it "now", nor is any threat great enough to block SOOC until SOOC-EV is defined.
+Apart from the reasons stated above, there is likely still some need for V3 Onion Address blinding and key-derivation algorithms to mature and prove stability in deployments for a few years.

 ## Reciprocal Attack: Shared Tor Gateways?

-Having comprehended the above, there is also obviously a reciprocal risk which may be stated:
+Having comprehended the above, there is also obviously a reciprocal risk which can be stated:

  *  What about shared onion gateways?
 What if many people use one Tor proxy to access Tor?
 One could interpose a fake SOCKS5 man-in-the-middle and respond to Onion connection requests with a fake